Newspapers deal in stories, they have to find them and write them up every day.

 (Morrissey wouldn’t give his permission.)

 Even in the trade we were having a pop at various individuals and companies.

 A newly disgraced Politician gets it in the neck.Here, a whole agency is abused.

 We zoom straight to the pages that say he stole and went to brothels.

 Presumably, a bad joke about Damien Hirst’s shark, sheep, cow stuff?

 A bad gag, implying his models looked in real life like the do in his pictures.

 And then the finished ad.

-Somehow unlike all the other ones that look like they were done by a couple of giggling schoolboys.
+Somehow, unlike all the others, (which look like they were done by a couple of giggling schoolboys).